webarion/CoreTempMonitor/README.md

 ![Core Temp Monitor](res/screenshot.jpg)

-A graphical CPU temperature monitor with beautiful translucent interface, written in PureBasic.
+A graphical CPU temperature monitor with beautiful translucent interface.
 Works in conjunction with Core Temp to monitor CPU core temperatures and loads in real-time.

 ## ✨ Features